 Packaging Contractors Bring Unique Expertise to CPG Projects

-Large companies are in the business of producing select, specialized products, which gives them deep insight into the ways and means of their primary industries.
-The last thing CPG companies need is to become experts in an entirely separate discipline.
-As retail markets become more competitive and consumers demand a personal touch, large CPG companies are moving away from in-house packaging operations, in favor of contract partnerships.
-Handing-over packaging and fulfillment duties liberates producers to focus on their main money-makers.
-Rather than maintaining facilities, staff and cutting-edge product packaging capabilities, increasing numbers of producers are finding a competitive advantage using outside packaging companies.
+As retail markets become more competitive and consumers demand a personal touch, large CPG companies are moving away from in-house packaging operations in favor of contract partnerships.
+Handing over packaging and fulfillment duties liberates producers to focus on their main money-makers.
+Rather than maintaining facilities, staff, and cutting-edge product packaging capabilities, increasing numbers of producers are finding a competitive advantage using outside packaging companies.

-Varied project experiences within the industry; for example, prepare packagers to respond to a broad range of needs – from consultation to complete project management.
-By working in diverse industries, contract packagers stay tuned-in to consumer preferences and winning design combinations.
-And by maintaining relationships with suppliers, designers, and logistics specialists packaging companies are able to quickly match services with client needs.
+Varied project experiences within the industry.
+For example, prepare packagers to respond to a broad range of needs — from consultation to complete project management.
+By working in diverse industries, contract packagers stay tuned in to consumer preferences and winning design combinations.
+And by maintaining relationships with suppliers, designers, and logistics specialists, packaging companies can quickly match services with client needs.

 Consumer Preference Shapes the Best Approach

-In the end, marketing, packaging, advertising and merchandising are all focused on closing sales.
+Ultimately, marketing, packaging, advertising, and merchandising focus on closing sales.
 As a result, the fastest way to each consumer’s comfort zone is through product packaging that speaks directly to his or her values and requirements.
-In today’s retail markets, contract packagers are in a better position to make the connections shoppers are looking for.
+In today’s retail markets, contract packagers are better positioned to make the connections shoppers seek.